 Usually on gowns and skirts tulle is used as an overlay.
 For kids dresses a tulle layer with flower petals trapped in between over a satin skirt was all the rage a short while back.

-FAQ 4 How to sew with Tulle?
+How to sew with Tulle?

 Sewing with Tulle is not as horrible as it may seem despite its open weave structure.
-If you have problems use paper under the stitching lines when sewing seams and go slow.
+If you have problems use paper (tissue paper) under the stitching lines when sewing seams and go slow.

 Use polyester thread to sew tulle – you need a strong thread to sew this fabric.

 As Tulle does not fray at the edges, you can forgo the finishing of edges but you should be aware that the seam edges will be visible through the see-through fabric.
 Lapped seams or even french seams work very well with tulle.
 Or you can cut the seam allowance very close to the seam stitching and then finish the edge with a close zig-zag stitch (2.0 length, 1.5 width)

 If you are using stretch tulle use a small zigzag stitch (2.0 length, 1.5 width) so that the stitching will also stretch with the fabric.

 Tulle may stretch more on the crosswise direction than the lengthwise grain.

 As tulle doesnot fray you can leave tulle edges as it is .
 But there are many other ways to sew the hems; You can use a ribbon on the edge for a decorative touch, using cord sewn along the edge with a zig zag stitch, using the hemmer foot to roll the edge.

 When making a garment with a transparent fabric you will want to line it – with tulle you should be using the best fabric as lining as it will be visible through the fabric.
 A soft and flowy good quality polyester or satin fabric is a good choice.